5 Strategies for Using a HELOC to Build Wealth

 Improvements to Increase Real Estate Value or Rents

-Using a HELOC to invest to substantially improve existing investment properties can yield significant increases in both property value and rental income.
+However, doing the same home improvements on existing investment properties is a different story.
 Upgrades such as modernizing kitchens and bathrooms, enhancing curb appeal, and incorporating energy-efficient appliances can not only attract higher-paying tenants but also improve your property’s marketability and longevity.

 2) Using a HELOC to Invest in Your Own Business